ProjitB/projitb.github.io/containers/containers.md

 bin  lib  lib64  proc  usr
 ```

 This structure we've created is called a chroot jail.
 However if a program within it is run with root privileges, it is possible to "break out" [2](http://www.unixwiz.net/techtips/mirror/chroot-break.html).
-I've not really played with trying to break out, but given that processes with root privileges can access and modify pretty much any part of a system, it seems reasonable that this should be possible.
+I've not personally tried these; but given that processes with root privileges can access and modify pretty much any part of a system, it seems reasonable.

 ## No Sharing!